 objective of the program

 The GEVRM program aims to invest in the recruitment, mentorship and career development of tomorrow’s leaders.
-The program will provide grants to veterinarian students and residents to support longitudinal mentored clinical/research projects in infectious disease, inflammation and oncology.
+The program will provide grants to veterinary students to support longitudinal mentored clinical/research projects in infectious disease, inflammation and oncology.

 The grants are funded by the Department of Biomedical Sciences in the OSU Carlson College of Veterinary Medicine.
-Recipients of the program will be required to present a seminar as part of the Biomedical Sciences Seminar Series upon completion of their project and submit a 1-page report to Dr. Luiz Bermudez.
+Recipients of the program will be required to present a seminar as part of the Biomedical Sciences Seminar Series and submit a 1-page report to Dr. Luiz Bermudez upon completion of their project.

-Eligibility: All professional veterinary students in good academic standing and residents at the OSU Carlson College of Veterinary Medicine
+Eligibility: All professional veterinary students in good academic standing at the OSU Carlson College of Veterinary Medicine

 Application Process: